Your visit to the Dermatology Clinic

 Will I need a follow-up after my procedure?

-Some patients may need life-long follow-up.
+Some patients may need life-long follow-up appointments.

 For other non-melanoma skin cancers, a separate follow-up regime may be offered.